zoomlogo/flax/docs/Introduction.md

 poetry install
 poetry run python -m flax <flags, etc>
 ```
+Optionally you can use `rlwrap` to get a better REPL.

 ## Flags
 Here is a list of flags, used while running flax.